 Executory contracts and unexpired leases are those contracts into which you and a lender have entered and to which both parties are still obligated.

 Common examples of contracts and leases that should be disclosed on Schedule G include:

 When you file for bankruptcy, your rights under the contract become property of the bankruptcy estate.
 The trustee has the power to assume your contract or lease if it will generate value for your creditors.
 But unless you are paying below market rates or the trustee can otherwise profit from your contract or lease, he or she will not assume it.

-If you want to continue with your lease or contract, you can assume it on your Statement of Intention (discussed below).
+If you want to continue with your lease or contract, you can assume it on your Statement of Intention for Individuals Filing Under Chapter 7 (discussed below).
 If you want to get out of the lease, you can reject it.

 If you have codebtors on any of your debts, you must list them on Schedule H. But keep in mind that your discharge only eliminates your liability for the debt.
 Not your codebtor's.
 This means that your creditors can still go after your codebtors even after you file for bankruptcy relief.

 For more information on how to protect your codebtors in bankruptcy, see How Will Bankruptcy Affect Joint Accounts and Cosigners?

 When you file for Chapter 7 bankruptcy, you must inform the court about your approximate monthly budget.
 Schedule I is where you disclose your employment information and income.
 Follow the instructions on the form to list your income from each source on the appropriate line.
 Also, keep in mind that if you are married but filing for bankruptcy without your spouse, you still have to include your nonfiling spouse's income on Schedule I.